wallentx/emoji-cheatsheet/README.md

-# emoji-cheatsheet
+# Emoji Cheatsheet
-emoji and their unicode characters
+Emoji and their unicode characters - or at least the ones that are printable in my terminal via: `printf "\U000<unicode>"`

 | Name | Emoji | Unicode |
 |:-----:|:--------------:|:-----:|